Menu

 Habitats and Wildlife

 The Peregrine White homestead is located at the base of Snake Hill.
 Looking toward the ocean from there, the view is spectacular.
 In the foreground are the marshes of the South River.
-Farther out are the Rexhame Dunes and the site of the Old Mouth of the North River, and beyond them, the Atlantic Ocean.
+Farther out are Rexhame Beach and the site of the Old Mouth of the North River, and beyond them, the Atlantic Ocean.

 Historic Site: Yes